 We were all liking the looks of this place and Hank checked with the cops and others about a hotel.
 There was a huge arts festival going on and much of the place was booked.
 Hank eventually returned with a teenage kid and told him to hop on back of my bike and lead us to the hotel.
 We rode out of the town and around to the other side of the lake before finding the place.
 A quaint, screaming yellow place that overlooked a boat yard that overlooked the lake.
 But it was home.

 We washed and caught a cab back to town, having dinner and then wandering.
 There was an arts festival in town, a large stage had been set up and a woman violinist was playing to the crowd.
-Her music was beautiful, though she seemed a bit overdramatic, and the stage show was excellent.
-We watched for a bit, then wandered off in the dark to find an old church we'd seen in the daylight.
+Her music was beautiful, though she seemed a bit over-dramatic, and the stage show was excellent.
+We watched for a while, then wandered off in the dark to find an old church we'd seen in the daylight.
 Up and down the cobblestone streets in the darkness, the sounds of beautiful violin music echoing about.

 Oh the suffering…

 We found the church, then wandered further up into the little town, passing sights and sounds, disappearing in time.
-It was surreal in so many ways.
+It was surreal in many ways.

-Finally, we ended up in yet another plaza, in front of the largest church there, the place filled with people listening to a flamenco singer and guitarists on a smaller stage of the festival.
+We ended up in yet another plaza, in front of the largest church there, the place filled with people listening to a flamenco singer and guitarists on a smaller stage of the festival.
 The plaza was packed and we wandered around, eventually the flamenco dance beginning on stage.
 The crowd was enraptured.